 Biography & Research

-I am a BBSRC David Phillips Research Fellow in the Department of Zoology at the University of Cambridge, and am also a Research Associate at the Percy FitzPatrick Institute of African Ornithology at the University of Cape Town in my home town in South Africa.
+I am a BBSRC David Phillips Research Fellow and Hans Gadow Lecturer in the Department of Zoology at the University of Cambridge, and also a Research Associate at the Percy FitzPatrick Institute of African Ornithology at the University of Cape Town in my home town in South Africa.
 I have been a member of the Department of Zoology in Cambridge since 2002, when I began PhD research under the supervision of Professor Nick Davies.
 I have stayed on since with the kind support of various research fellowships.

 My main research interest is in coevolution, which is the focus of this website.
 I first began field research on coevolution between brood parasitic birds and their hosts in Zambia in early 2006 (made possible by a Junior Research Fellowship from Sidney Sussex College in Cambridge, and support from the Percy FitzPatrick Institute at the University of Cape Town).
 Initially I worked primarily on Cuckoo Finches, and have since also focussed heavily on Greater Honeyguides and African Cuckoos.

 Most of my work is inspired by field observations and I believe strongly in the value of empirical work in natural settings.
 Through collaborations, I've also tried to combine my field experiments with specialised methodology in visual modelling and population genetics to answer new questions facilitated by these African model systems.